rjsf-team/react-jsonschema-form/docs/contributing.md

 The command above will create a new version tag and push it to GitHub.
 Then, create a release in the Github "Releases" tab and add a description of the changes in the new release.

-This will trigger a GitHub Actions pipeline that will build and publish the package to npm.
+This will trigger a GitHub Actions pipeline that will build and publish all packages to npm.

 ### Releasing docs